-There is no significant difference between a police officer and a private investigator when it comes to investigating cases in civil, criminal, or doing simple background checks to confirm facts as true/false.
+There is no significant difference between a police officer and hiring a private investigator when it comes to investigating cases in civil, criminal, or doing simple background checks to confirm facts as true/false.
 Most of the time private investigators are retired law enforcers, and those with no background in police training–they are well educated in matters security, investigation, criminology, and criminal justice.

 Some cases take too long to solve, and some remain unsolved even after a thorough investigation is done for a few challenges that could have been avoided and possibly yield remarkable results.
 The following are important factors to consider when hiring a private investigator for efficient and effective execution of his/her mandate.